yournextstore/new.store/docs/new-store-prd.md

 The PoC will be delivered in four phases over 10 days:

 ### Phase 1: Core Infrastructure and AI Integration (Days 1-3)
 - Set up Next.js project with Vercel deployment.
+- **Develop Image Library and Embedding Script:** Create the initial image library (~50-100 images) with descriptions in a JSON file.
+Develop and run the script to pre-compute and store embeddings for these descriptions (`text-embedding-3-small`).
+Commit image files and JSON data (descriptions, embeddings) to the repository.
-- Integrate AI SDK and GPT-4o for JSON generation.
+- Integrate AI SDK and GPT-4o for JSON generation (initially without image placeholders).
-- Implement the prototype prompt and test initial outputs.
+- Implement the prototype prompt and test initial JSON structure outputs.

-### Phase 2: UI and User Flow (Days 4-5)
+### Phase 2: UI, User Flow, and Image Placeholder Generation (Days 4-5)
 - Build the two-column UI (prompt input with examples on the left, iframe preview on the right).
 - Add predefined example buttons (e.g., "Fashion Store").
 - Implement basic form validation and error handling.
+- Refine AI prompt to generate **image placeholder URLs** (as defined in Sec 4.2.1) for necessary sections.

-### Phase 3: API Integration and Preview (Days 6-7)
+### Phase 3: Backend Image Selection and API Integration (Days 6-7)
+- Implement backend logic to parse **image placeholder URLs**, load static embeddings, perform vector search based on extracted descriptions, and inject final image URLs into the JSON object (as defined in Sec 4.2.1).
-- Integrate with YourNextStore's API to send JSON and retrieve the store domain.
+- Integrate with YourNextStore's API to send the finalized JSON and retrieve the store domain.
-- Embed the store preview in an iframe using the returned domain.
-- Handle API errors and display user feedback.

 ### Phase 4: Testing and Refinement (Days 8-10)
 - Test end-to-end flow with various inputs (broad and specific).